chef/chef-workstation/omnibus/README.md

 The build pipeline generally looks like the following:

 1. User opens a PR.
 Unit tests run in Buildkite.
 Reviews occur in GitHub.
-1. When the PR is merged Expeditor takes over.
+1. When the PR is merged, the Expeditor takes over.
 It runs the list of tasks we have specified in `.expeditor/config.yml`.
 1.1.
 These tasks include things like automatically bumping versions, updating the changelog, kicking off builds in Buildkite, etc. Look at the config file for the current list of [actions](https://expeditor.chef.io/docs/reference/built_in/).
 1.1.
 The Buildkite build pipeline is configured in `.expeditor/release.omnibus.yml`
 1. Notifications from Expeditor will be posted in Chef's internal slack to #chef-ws-notify (also configured in `.expeditor/config.yml`).
 Any failures will need to be addressed.